andyvuong/impl_one/README.md

 ### Getting more data
 - The datacollection.py script runs as 'python datacollection.py <subreddit-name>' and will get data from that subreddit.
 It can be run separately from the main visualization.
-To load the script, you can hard code the name of the file and its path directly in app.js (excuse the spaghetti code, we know it's bad) where d3.json( .... is.
+To load the script, you can hard code the name of the file and its path directly in app.js (excuse the spaghetti code, we know it's bad) where gen_vis() is.
+For the purposes of presentation, we have a few computed json script included that sit on the server.
+Just change the file name and it should work!